BaadMaro/Hacking-vulnerable-machines/Thehackernewsbdarijav1/README.md

 We have no clue about the web application, let's start with some directory brutforcing

-- I searched for some communs extentions and use gobuster to find directories and files i found onlt the http://192.168.1.106/server-status shwoing 403
+- I searched for some communs extentions and use gobuster to find directories and files i found only the http://192.168.1.106/server-status showing 403

 I tried to search for some parametres using wfuzz